marcelo-caetano/sinusoidal-model/README.md

 - Fixed bug in function `maxnumpeak.m` and replaced it by core function `tools.sin.maxnumpeak.m` and high-level function `SM/max_num_peak.m`

+## SM 0.5.0-alpha.4

+***

+Sinusoidal Model (SM) version 0.5.0 alpha release build 4

+Run the script `run_sm.m` inside the folder `sinusoidal-model-master` for an example of how to use the code.
+NOTE: You must change directories and go into `sinusoidal-model-master` to run `run_sm.m` because `run_sm.m` uses a relative path to point to the audio file and also because the folder `sinusoidal-model-master` is not automatically added to the Matlab search path.

+The file `run_sm_dependency.txt` lists all file dependencies.

+## What's new in version 0.5.0-alpha.4

+- Rebuild of previous version after standardization of nomenclature of entire codebase

 ## SM 0.5.0-alpha.3

 ***